 The SEM Committee Decision Paper (SEM-16-081, 8 December 2016) describes the required representation of the locational capacity constraint areas and minimum MW requirements.
 This methodology is designed to satisfy this required representation.
-An extract of the Decision Paper is as follows:
+The following two tables illustrate the format in which results will be presented